openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

-   **Rationale**: `Webpack`_ is the tool of choice for code optimization and bundling, as it is widely used throughout the industry, and because it seamlessly handles modern code bases as well as all of the older technologies used by edX, such as `AMD Modules`_.
+   **Rationale**: `Webpack`_ is the tool of choice for code optimization and bundling, as it is widely used throughout the industry, and because it seamlessly handles modern code bases as well as all of the older technologies used by Open edX, such as `AMD Modules`_.
 Webpack should be implemented to handle as much of the "asset pipeline" as possible, rather than passing this responsibility on to Django.